PacktPublishing/Pragmatic-Microservices-with-CSharp-and-Azure/Deploy2Azure.md

 ## Deploy the appliation to Azure

-1. Change to the directory of the AppHost project `cd Codebreaker.AppHost`
+1. Change to the directory of the solution
 2. Run ```az up```
     1. Select the subscription
     2. Select a location near you